davenverse/selection/docs/src/main/tut/index.md

 - Extract all unselected or selected elements to a list
 - Deselect and return to your original functor using unify

+## When Should/Shouldn't I Use Selection?

+You can use selection whenever you've got a bunch of things and you want to operate over just a few of them at a time.
+You can do everything that selection provides by combining a bunch of predicates with map, but it gets messy really quick; selection provides a clean interface for this sort of operation.

+You shouldn't use selections when you're looking for a monadic interface, selections works at the value level typically chaining commands together, while it can be used as a monad transformer if the underlying functor is also a monad, however at that point you may be better served using [EitherT](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/data/EitherT.scala)

 ## Quick Start

 To use selection in an existing SBT project with Scala 2.11 or a later version, add the following dependencies to your